Claiming ITC on Transfer of Business

 Itemised Transactions

 When a business is transferred, itemised transactions are those in which a value is allocated to each asset and liability.
-The transferee will be required to pay GST on each transaction because each item has a separate value.
+The transferee must pay GST on each transaction because each item has a separate value.

 Slump or Crash sale

-According to section 2 (42C) of the Income Tax Act, a slump sale is defined as transferring one or more businesses in exchange for a lump-sum payment; assets and liabilities are not given separate values.
+According to section 2 (42C) of the Income Tax Act, a slump sale transfers one or more businesses in exchange for a lump-sum payment; assets and liabilities are not given separate values.
 The transferee in a slump sale is exempt from GST.

 Accountability of Business

-Before the date of the court’s final ruling approving the transfer of business, two or more companies that are merging or amalgamating engage in specific transactions, including the exchange of products and services.
-The CGST Act will be applied in this situation, and the companies must pay taxes on the supply transactions between them.
+Before the court’s final ruling approving the transfer of business, two or more companies that are merging or amalgamating engage in specific transactions, including the exchange of products and services, the CGST Act will be applied in this situation, and the companies must pay taxes on the supply transactions between them.

 Trading of Securities

-Another method of obtaining business is trading or buying the majority of the stock in a firm.
+Another method of obtaining business is trading or buying the majority of a firm’s stock.
 The transferor company’s shareholders can exchange their shares for shares in the transferee company.

 Taxation on Different Types of Transfer